Donald Trump's feud with Nordstrom sparks warnings from ethics experts

-President Donald Trump is known for shattering political precedent, but experts say the White House's war on Nordstrom for dropping his daughter's clothing line is ordinary behavior.
+President Donald Trump is known for shattering political precedent, but experts say the White House's war on Nordstrom for discontinuing his daughter's clothing line is ordinary behavior.

 Just not in America.